yguel/scara_tutorial_ros2/resources/urdf_tutorial.md

 In this xml description:
 * The `robot` tag encloses all contents of the URDF file.
 It has a name attribute which must be specified.
 * The `hardware` and `plugin` tags instruct the ros2_control framework to dynamically load a hardware driver conforming to `HardwareInterface` as a plugin.
 The plugin is specified as `{Name_Space}/{Class_Name}`.
 In this case we use the `GenericSystem` hardware which is a general purpose simulation hardware available in the [`ros2_control`](https://github.com/ros-controls/ros2_control) package.
-* The`joint` tag specifies the state and command interfaces that the loaded plugin is will offer.
+* The`joint` tag specifies the state and command interfaces that the loaded plugin will offer.
 The joint is specified with the name attribute.
 The `command_interface` and `state_interface` tags specify the interface type, usually position, velocity, acceleration, or effort.
 Additionally, for each interface additional parameters such as `min`, `max` and `initial_value` can be set.

 The hardware interface that can be loaded here as a plugin is dependant of the type of robot that is controlled and its control mode.
 It is an interface between ros2_control and the robot driver.
 For robots that support ros2_control, the interface is often given either by the manufacturer or the community.
 A non exhaustive list of available hardware interfaces can be found [here](https://control.ros.org/master/doc/supported_robots/supported_robots.html).

-At this point you can either go further to the next [section](launch_tutorial.md) on how to launch and interact with the current system.
-In the case where the hardware interface that you want to use is not already available, you can go to the [section](hardware_tutorial.md) about how to develop a custom one.
+At this point you can either go further to the next [section on how to launch and interact with the current system](launch_tutorial.md).
+In the case where the hardware interface that you want to use is not already available, you can go to the [section on how to develop a custom one](hardware_tutorial.md).